LOCAL & STATE RESOURCES

-The NMDA Office of Agricultural Bio-Security and the Southwest Border Food Safety and Defense Center have a new New Mexico Food Protection Alliance website.
+The NMDA Office of Agricultural Bio-Security and the Southwest Border Food Protection and Emergency Preparedness Center have a created a New Mexico Food Protection Alliance website.
 The site contains announcements of alliance meetings, training opportunities and food recall information.

 The latest federal food safety and recall information is available at www.FoodSafety.gov

 The Food Safety and Inspection Service (FSIS) is the United States Department of Agriculture agency responsible for food safety in meat, poultry, and egg products including inspection and labeling.